LucHermitte/mu-template/README.md

 A few examples are better than a long speech, check the [documentation](doc/mu-template.txt) for more precisions.

-Note: all the default template-files shipped with mu-template can be browsed from the [subversion repository](after/template/)
+Note: all the default template-files shipped with mu-template can be browsed from the [repository](after/template/)

 ### C-`if` snippet
 ```